Interpersonal Psychotherapy

 Phase one

-Phase one of interpersonal counseling often involves the assessment of relationship patterns, past traumatic experiences, recurring themes in interactions with others, and the existence of depressive symptoms.
-Often, the first one to three sessions are used for the therapist to develop a concrete gathering of the client's history to develop a treatment plan.
+Phase one of interpersonal psychotherapy often involves the assessment of relationship patterns, past traumatic experiences, recurring themes in interactions with others, and the existence of depressive symptoms.
+Often, the first one to three sessions are used for the psychotherapist to develop a concrete gathering of the client's history to develop a treatment plan.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 For phase one to be effective, clients may be asked to honestly open up about their experiences and be willing to discuss them.
 This process can be challenging if the individual has not had healthy relationships with others.
-However, choosing therapy can be a step within itself, and the therapist can help guide the client with questions and activities to help them feel more comfortable talking about themselves.
+However, choosing psychotherapy can be a step within itself, and the psychotherapist can help guide the client with questions and activities to help them be more comfortable talking about themselves.

 Phase two

-Phase two of interpersonal psychotherapy may involve implementing solutions for various challenges discovered in the previous phase.
-The nature of the suggested treatment solutions may be based on the client, their history, and their current struggles.
-For example, IPT for someone living with an eating disorder may look different than for someone experiencing depression.
+Phase two of interpersonal psychotherapy (IPT) may involve implementing solutions for various challenges discovered in the previous phase.
+Much like in behavioral psychotherapy, the nature of the suggested treatment solutions may be based on the client, their history, and their current struggles.
+For example, IPT for someone living with an eating disorder may look different than for someone experiencing major depression or bipolar disorder.
 Each solution is often designed to help the client achieve an improved quality of life and ability to function in social settings while maintaining healthy relationships with others.

 Rawpixel